LYDERBUG/clidsa/README.md

 To clone the repository using Git, follow these steps:

-1. Open a terminal or command prompt.
+1. Open a terminal.
-2. Navigate to the directory where you want to clone the repository.
+2. Go to the directory where you want to clone the repository.
 3. Run the following command:
 ```
 git clone https://github.com/LYDERBUG/clidsa.git